Blog

 Step 2: The New Experiment Editor

 So, now we land for the first time in our new experiment editor!
-It is pretty neat and it allows us to add additional attacks, checks or actions to the experiment via drag'n drop.
+It is pretty neat and allows us to add attacks, checks, or actions to the experiment via drag and drop.
 We can decide for ourselves whether we want to run multiple attacks one after the other or simultaneously.
 We make more use of it in step 4.

-For now, we will simply run the experiment we have created and see how our application behaves.
+For now, we will run the experiment we have created and see how our application behaves.

-This brings us into the new steadybit execution window (left side of the screenshot), which provides a lot of details about the system.
-For now, the system looks stable and everything seems to be working.
-We will take a closer look at the system in step 5 to analyze erroneous behavior.
+This brings us to the new Steadybit execution window (left side of the screenshot), which provides many details about the system.
+The system looks stable now, and everything seems to be working.
+We will look closer at the system in step 5 to analyze erroneous behavior.

 However, opening up the demo shop in parallel (right side) we get the same feeling: the shop is still working - we are safe!

-But wait, are we really?
+But wait, are we?
 As you probably know: DNS records are cached.
 This way, a DNS failure is not so bad as long as the DNS cache is up to date.
 But what happens to the system when the DNS cache isn’t there yet?

 Step 4: Levelling Up the Experiment

-The next step is to crash one of the gateway containers (using a simple stop container attack), which is immediately restarted by Kubernetes.
-We can also check if the POD has been successfully marked as unhealthy and is ready again afterwards by using the POD count checks (see lane 3).
+The next step is to crash one of the gateway containers (using a simple stop container attack), immediately restarted by Kubernetes.
+We can also check if the pod has been successfully marked as unhealthy and is ready again afterward by using the pod count checks (see lane 3).

 All right, ready to go!
-Let's check how our system behaves and fingers crossed that the user won’t notice any downtime.
-We'll run the experiment again.
+Let’s check how our system behaves and keep our fingers crossed that the user won’t notice any downtime.
+We’ll rerun the experiment.

 Uh-oh...This doesn't look so good.
 The experiment failed because the HTTP call received some erroneous responses.
 Let's take a closer look and analyze what happened.

-The execution view already shows all necessary details to find out what happened here:
+The execution view already shows all the necessary details to find out what happened here:

-- The execution log shows which step is currently running, which was successful, and which failed.
+• The execution log shows which step is running, which was successful, and which failed.
 We can see that the HTTP call check was below the default threshold of 100% successful requests and thus failed.

-- Checking the Deployment Replica Count, we can see that a POD was not ready for a few seconds.
-This is plausible since we terminated the underlying container at the same time (compare the timing with the execution widget).
+• Checking the Deployment Replica Count, we can see that a pod was not ready for a few seconds.
+This is plausible since we terminated the underlying container simultaneously (compare the timing with the execution widget).

-- We can also see Kubernetes behavior in the Kubernetes Event Log, which informs us of an unhealthy endpoint and a restart of the gateway container as well as the Instana Event log proving that our monitoring works and detected an increase in the number of erroneous calls!
+• We can also see Kubernetes behavior in the Kubernetes Event Log, which informs us of an unhealthy endpoint, a restart of the gateway container, and the Instana Event log proving that our monitoring works and detected an increase in the number of erroneous calls!

-Putting the pieces of the puzzle together, we can conclude that the restarted container was immediately marked as ready again (as soon as the configured readiness probe was successful).
-Nevertheless, due to the DNS failure and the missing DNS cache, it was not able to reach any of the other microservices (hotdeals, fashion-bestseller and toys-bestseller) via HTTP.
+Putting the puzzle pieces together, we can conclude that the restarted container was immediately marked as ready again (as soon as the configured readiness probe was successful).
+Nevertheless, due to the DNS failure and the missing DNS cache, it could not reach any other microservices (Hot-Deals, Fashion-Bestseller, and Toys-Bestseller) via HTTP.

-However, Kubernetes assumes it has two ready PODs which are both working fine and it can schedule the HTTP requests to both.
-Thus, it sends the requests to the newly started container as well and has no idea that it is not working correctly due to DNS cache errors.
+However, Kubernetes assumes it has two ready pods, which are both working fine, and it can schedule the HTTP requests to both.
+Thus, it sends the requests to the newly started container and has no idea it is not working correctly due to DNS cache errors.

 Step 6: Fixing the Weak Spot

 Now that the weak spot has been exposed, we have several options to fix it.
-The simplest approach would be to extend the health endpoint of the gateway to also check the availability of the endpoints of other microservices (hotdeals, fashion-bestseller and toys-bestseller).
+The simplest approach would be to extend the gateway’s health endpoint to check the availability of the endpoints of other microservices (Hot-Deals, Fashion-Bestseller, and Toys-Bestseller).

-However, a better approach would be to rethink the architecture of the shop in terms of a self-contained system.
-Right now, the gateway has a very tight coupling to other microservices which makes it difficult to get it reliably working.
+However, a better approach would be to rethink the shop’s architecture in terms of a self-contained system.
+Right now, the gateway has a very tight coupling to other microservices, making it difficult to get it working reliably.
 Applying known patterns of eventual consistency and caches may help to reduce the coupling.

 Conclusion

-So, bottom line: Setting up more complex experiments with steadybit's new experiment features is pretty simple and straightforward.
-We were able to set up a complex experiment in a few minutes and use it to test our system for specific turbulent conditions.
-In this way, we were able to uncover a weak spot and think about possible fixes.
+So, bottom line: Setting up more complex experiments with Steadybit’s new experiment features is pretty straightforward.
+We could set up a complex experiment in a few minutes and use it to test our system for specific turbulent conditions.
+This way, we could uncover a weak spot and think about possible fixes.
 However, the Experiment Editor has many more features waiting for you.
-We will present some of them in blog posts in the coming weeks covering e.g. the integration of monitoring solutions like Instana, New Relic, Data Dog and Prometheus.
+In the coming weeks, we will present some of them in blog posts covering, e.g., the integration of monitoring solutions like Instana, New Relic, Data Dog, and Prometheus.